Massage Benefits As Decoded

 27. Massage Enhances Self-Image

-A massage can help you appreciate your body in a new and positive light and has the profound potential to boost one’s self-image, self-connection and self-care.
+An indulgent massage can help you appreciate your body in a new and positive light and has the profound potential to boost one’s self-image, self-connection and self-care.
 So indulge and reward yourself regularly with a massage.

 28. Massage Provides a Feeling of Emotional Well-Being

-Over the long-term, the positive accumulated benefits of a massage can increase a person’s range of motion, boost the immune system and provide an heightened sense of emotional well-being.
+Over the long-term, the positive accumulated benefits of a comforting massage can increase a person’s range of motion, boost the immune system and provide an heightened sense of emotional well-being.

 29. Massage Nurtures and Stimulates Emotional Growth

 We always find our spirits uplifted or in a positive emotional mood after a massage.
 This can help to nurture and stimulate one’s emotional growth, even from as early as a baby.